edgio-docs/edgio-docs/guides/connectors.md

 # Connectors

 Connector packages help build and run your app within the XDN.
 When you run `xdn init`, the XDN CLI detects the framework used by your app and installs the corresponding connector package.
 For example, if you use Next.js, `@xdn/next` will be installed.
-If no connector package exists for the application framework that you use, you can still deploy to the XDN by defining the following properties in `xdn.config.js`:
+If no connector package exists for the application framework that you use, you can still deploy to the XDN by adding the following files to your application:

 ## xdn/dev.js